1. Course Overview

 Homework Submission, Late Homeworks:

-Homework should submitted on LMS as a printable pdf file.
+Homework should be submitted on Gradescope as a printable pdf file.
+As with all assignments submitted online, it is the student's responsibility to verify that the correct files successfully uploaded, and that the files can be read by the graders.
 The homework should be typed, although you can include hand-drawn formulas or figures.
 I highly suggest learning and using LaTeX to format your homework.
 For some resources, I recommend a LaTeX tutorial; for actual writing I suggest either installing MiKTeX or using an online editor like Overleaf.
 LaTeX abilities will be useful for you far beyond this course, so it is well worth learning.

-Each student will be given a budget of two (2) late days that they can use to turn in homeworks late.
-A single late day can be used to turn in the homework on the next day of lecture, for example on the following Monday instead of on Thursday.
-Any part of a late day that you use counts as a full late day.
-For example, if you submit your homework an hour late, that counts as a full late day, so you might as well wait and submit it on the day of the following lecture.
-You cannot use both late days for the same homework.
+Each student will be given a budget of three (3) late submissions that they can use to turn in homeworks late.
+A single late submission can be used to turn in the homework on the following Sunday instead of on Thursday.
+Any late submission counts as a full late submission.
+For example, if you submit your homework an hour late, that counts as a late submission, so you might as well wait and submit it on Sunday.
+You cannot use more than one late submission for the same homework, or use a late submission after already turning something in.

-Use your late days wisely, if at all.
-This late-day policy is intended to cover unanticipated things like minor sickness, exams in other classes, etc., so that you do not have to ask for extensions.
-Once you have used up your budget of late days you will not be allowed to turn in homeworks late for any reason without a written note from your Class Dean.
-Late days are not applicable to labs!
+Use your late submissions wisely, if at all.
+This late-submission policy is intended to cover unanticipated things like short illness, exams in other classes, etc., so that you do not have to ask for extensions.
+Once you have used up your budget of late submissions you will not be allowed to turn in homeworks late for any reason without an official Excused Absence Letter from RPI.

 Writing Proofs and Algorithms:

 You are allowed (and encouraged) to discuss homework problems with other members of the class, and to formulate ideas together.
 There is no penalty for working in groups.
-However, everyone must write up their assignments separately, and include the list of "collaborators" that you discussed the assignment with.
+However, everyone must write up their assignments separately: do not show each other completed or typed solutions.
 Make sure that you spend a lot of time thinking about the problems yourself and writing up the solutions; students who only follow their collaborators' lead will find the exams much more difficult.

 You may not copy (or near-copy) a solution from another.
 Failure to write the solution to a homework completely on your own will be considered a breach of academic integrity, and may result in the final grade being reduced by a letter and a 0-grade for the homework for both parties.
 No collaboration is allowed during exams.
 It should go without saying that collaborating with people not taking this class, or using any resource other than the class textbook or notes, is a serious breach of academic integrity and will be punished severely.